Waveform models for the gravitational-wave memory effect: II. Time-domain and frequency-domain models for nonspinning binaries: Introduction

 In the paper~\cite{Elhashash:2024thm} (henceforth, Paper I), the authors made a first step towards building such a model.
 Paper I contained a fit of the final memory strain offset, which included results from a high post-Newtonian (PN) order calculation in the extreme mass-ratio limit.
 These results will be used in this current work.
 The main aim of this paper is to build a time-domain model for the $l=2$, $m=0$ spin-weighted spherical-harmonic mode of the memory signal from nonspinning BBH mergers.
 We use a PN model of the memory signal during the inspiral stage and a superposition of products of quasinormal modes (QNMs) during the ringdown.
 Unlike the minimal waveform model for nonspinning equal-mass binaries in~\cite{Favata:2009ii}, we need to add a phenomenological ``intermediate'' model that bridges between the PN inspiral model and the QNM ringdown model.
 Similar to the minimal waveform model of~\cite{Favata:2009ii}, we find that the time-domain model has an analytic Fourier transform in terms of transcendental and other special functions.
 This allows us to obtain an analytical frequency-domain model of the nonlinear GW memory effect.

-While this work was in progress, a time-domain numerical-relativity (NR) surrogate model using Cauchy-characteristic extraction (CCE)~\cite{Yoo:2023spi} and a phenomenological frequency-domain waveform model of the $l=2$, $m=0$ spin-weighted spherical-harmonic mode of the gravitational waveform~\cite{Valencia:2024zhi} were developed.
-Both of these waveforms contain the memory signal as part of the $l=2$, $m=0$ mode, but the mode also includes other features in this signal, such as the QNMs of the remnant Kerr black hole formed during the merger.
+While this work was in progress, several waveform models for the $l=2$, $m=0$ spin-weighted spherical-harmonic mode of the gravitational waveform were developed.
+These include a phenomenological frequency-domain waveform model of the waveform~\cite{Valencia:2024zhi} and three time-domain models: a numerical-relativity (NR) surrogate model using Cauchy-characteristic extraction (CCE)~\cite{Yoo:2023spi}, a phenomenological nonprecessing waveform model~\cite{Rossello-Sastre:2024zlr}, and an effective-one-body model for the plunge and ringdown~\cite{Albanesi:2024fts} (which could be joined with a related calculation during the inspiral~\cite{Grilli:2024lfh}, but was not in~\cite{Albanesi:2024fts}).
+The nonprecessing model~\cite{Rossello-Sastre:2024zlr} was generalized to include precession~\cite{Rossello-Sastre:2025dep} and was used to perform parameter estimation~\cite{Rossello-Sastre:2025dep,Rossello-Sastre:2025gtq}.\footnote{It had previously been shown that including the memory signal in parameter estimation can help break the distance-inclination degeneracy~\cite{Xu:2024ybt}.} All of these waveforms contain the memory signal as part of the $l=2$, $m=0$ mode, but the mode also includes other features in this signal, such as the QNMs of the remnant Kerr black hole formed during the merger.
 These QNMs are not related to the nonlinear GW memory effect, so they would need to be removed from these models, if they were to be used in searches for the GW memory effect alone.
 Our time-domain and its Fourier transform does not need any such modifications to be used in searches for the GW memory signal.